WJTV

-WJTV (channel 12) is a television station in Jackson, Mississippi, United States, affiliated with CBS and owned by Nexstar Media Group.
-Its second subchannel serves as an owned-and-operated station of The CW as Nexstar owns a majority stake in the network.
-WJTV's studios are located on TV Road in southwest Jackson, and its transmitter is located in Raymond, Mississippi.
+WJTV (channel 12) is a television station in Jackson, Mississippi, United States, airing programming from The CW.
+Owned by Nexstar Media Group, the station has studios on TV Road in southwest Jackson, and its transmitter is located in Raymond, Mississippi.
+WHLT (channel 22) in Hattiesburg is a semi-satellite, airing WJTV newscasts as well as CW and CBS network programming in the Pine Belt.